SamyPesse/How-to-Make-a-Computer-Operating-System/Chapter-8/README.md

 #### Identity Mapping

-For a first implementation, we will not create user task.
-The page will apply only to the kernel as the first 4 MB of virtual memory coincide with the first 4 MB of physical memory:
+With the identity mapping model, the page will apply only to the kernel as the first 4 MB of virtual memory coincide with the first 4 MB of physical memory:

 ![Identity Mapping](identitymapping.png)

 This model is simple: the first virtual memory page coincide to the first page in physical memory, the second page coincide to the second page on physical memory and so on ...